ljf12825/ljf12825.github.io/content/tool/_index.md

 [SharpLab](https://sharplab.io/) : An online lab for .NET/C# developers.
 Enter your source code(.NET Framework) and it will immediately tell you the various intermediate products of this code after compilation.
 Including IL(Intermediate Language), JIT（ASM）， Syntax Tree and Optimization effect.

 [Godbolt(Compiler Explorer)](https://godbolt.org/) : An online compiler experiment tool.
 Enter a code(C++、Rust、Go、Python、Haskell...) and it will be displayed immediately: 1.
 Compiled assembly code (you can choose different compilers: GCC, Clang, MSVC...)
 2. Compiler optimization process(Compoler optimization process(`-O0`,`-O2`,`-O3`,`-Ofast`...))
 3. Intermediate representation (IR) output by the compiler (e.g. LLVM IR) 4.
 Differences between different compilers.

+[Choosse an open source license](https://choosealicense.com/) : Maintained by GitHub, this website helps you choose the most suitable open source license.